Kennecott, Alaska

 The story of Kennecott began with the discovery of rich ore in 1900, when prospectors Clarence Warner and “Tarantula” Jack Smith spotted what appeared to be a patch of grass high on the mountainside above Kennicott Glacier.
 Instead of grass, they found copper ore of unparalleled purity.
 The discovery sparked a rush to extract the wealth embedded in the mountain, transforming the remote site into one of the richest copper mines in history.

-The Alaska Syndicate was quickly formed to develop the site with the backing of powerful investors like J.P.
+The Alaska Syndicate was quickly formed to develop the site with the backing of investors like J.P.
 Morgan and the Guggenheim family.
 Extracting the copper from such a remote and difficult environment required extraordinary feats of engineering.
 The 196-mile Copper River & Northwestern Railway (CR&NW) was built to connect Kennecott to the port town of Cordova in just two years.
-Workers faced avalanches, extreme cold, and glacial floods to complete the line in 1911, with its centerpiece, the “Million Dollar Bridge,” designed to withstand massive ice flows each spring from the glaciers way upstream.
+Workers faced avalanches, extreme cold, and glacial floods to complete the line in 1911.
+The route included the Miles Glacier Bridge, aka the “Million Dollar Bridge,” which was designed to withstand massive ice flows each spring from the glaciers upriver.

-The company town of Kennecott was established, perched on a steep mountainside with its iconic fourteen-story, ruby-red concentration mill as the centerpiece.
-Aerial tramways transported the rich ore from mines over 4,000 feet above the valley floor to the mill, where new and innovative techniques like ammonia leaching and flotation dramatically improved copper recovery.
+The company town of Kennecott was established adjacent to a glacier deep in the wilderness, with the iconic fourteen-story, ruby-red concentration mill as the centerpiece.
+Aerial tramways transported the rich ore from mines over 4,000 feet above the valley floor to the mill, where new and innovative techniques like ammonia leaching dramatically improved copper recovery.
 By the time operations ceased in 1938, Kennecott had produced over 1.3 billion pounds of copper and 280 tons of silver, earning its backers more than $4 billion in today’s dollars.

 Life on the Edge